encointer/book/src/tutorials-register-community.md

 nctr-dev list-communities
 ```

 Congratulations!
-You are ready to perform your first Ceremony with your bootstrappers.
+You are ready to [select your community in the Encointer Wallet app](./app-select-community.md) [perform your first Ceremony](./app-meetup.md) with your bootstrappers.